S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Related Work

 As a result, researchers have focused on developing various optimization methods to make ViTs more lightweight and better suited for mobile devices.
-These methods include token pruning or token merging~\cite{kim2022learned, kim2024token, tang2023dynamic, rao2021dynamicvit}, the introduction of novel architectures or modules~\cite{chen2021crossvit, shaker2023swiftformer, li2022efficientformer, maaz2022edgenext}, re-evaluating self-attention and sparse-attention mechanisms~\cite{heo2021rethinking, rao2021dynamicvit, ali2021xcit, hua2022transformer, ma2024efficient}, and applying search algorithms commonly used in CNNs to identify more compact and faster ViT models~\cite{chen2021autoformer, gong2022nasvit, zhou2022training}.
+These methods include token pruning or token merging~\cite{kim2024token, tang2023dynamic, rao2021dynamicvit}, the introduction of novel architectures or modules~\cite{shaker2023swiftformer, li2022efficientformer, maaz2022edgenext}, re-evaluating self-attention and sparse-attention mechanisms~\cite{fan2025breaking, ali2021xcit, ma2024efficient}, and applying search algorithms commonly used in CNNs to identify more compact and faster ViT models~\cite{zhou2022training}.
 Notable examples include TPS~\cite{wei2023joint}, which reduces the number of tokens by truncating based on a threshold.
 This method shortens the sequence length processed by self-attention and has proved its effectiveness in scenarios where the target objects in the image are relatively simple and singular.
-EdgeViT~\cite{chen2022edgevit} improves efficiency by employing a global sparse attention module that focuses on a few selected tokens.
+EdgeViT~\cite{chen2022edgevit} improved efficiency by employing a global sparse attention module that focuses on a few selected tokens.
 In contrast, \cite{wang2021pyramid} achieves a better efficiency-accuracy balance by down-sampling the key and value vectors.
-EdgeNeXt~\cite{maaz2022edgenext} introduces a transposed self-attention mechanism that computes attention maps along the channel dimension rather than the spatial dimension.
+EdgeNeXt~\cite{maaz2022edgenext} introduced a transposed self-attention mechanism that computes attention maps along the channel dimension rather than the spatial dimension.
 This approach, combined with token mixing, results in linear complexity relative to the number of tokens.
-Reformer~\cite{kitaev2020reformer} uses locality-sensitive hashing to group tokens, replacing dot-product attention and reducing complexity from $O(n^2)$ to $O(n log n)$.
-LinFormer~\cite{wang2020linformer} employs a low-rank matrix factorization technique to approximate the self-attention matrix, reducing complexity from $O(n^2)$ to $O(n)$.
+Reformer~\cite{kitaev2020reformer} used locality-sensitive hashing to group tokens, replacing dot-product attention and reducing complexity from $O(n^2)$ to $O(n log n)$.
+LinFormer~\cite{wang2020linformer} employed a low-rank matrix factorization technique to approximate the self-attention matrix, reducing complexity from $O(n^2)$ to $O(n)$.
+Likewise, RAVLT~\cite{fan2025breaking} introduced a rank-augmented linear attention framework that effectively balances the performance of traditional softmax attention with the efficiency of linear attention methods.
 SwiftFormer~\cite{shaker2023swiftformer} introduces a more efficient additive attention mechanism, replacing quadratic matrix multiplications with linear element-wise operations.